-This Plan was originally effective on January 1, 2009.
-The amended and restated provisions of the Plan become effective on July 1, 2023.
+This Plan was originally effective on December 1, 2008.
+The Plan has been amended since it was originally effective and this Summary reflects the provisions of the Plan in effect as of September 1, 2021.

 Other Plan Information

 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
 The Plan Year ends on December 31st.